Nick Cordero Goes Into Septic Shock One Day After Fever Spike

 Broadway actor Nick Cordero‘s struggle with the coronavirus continues.
-One day after a fever spike that has forced him to remain on a ventilator, Cordero’s wife — Amanda Kloots — announced on Instagram that her husband went into septic shock.
+One day after suffering a fever spike that forced him to remain on a ventilator, Cordero’s wife, Amanda Kloots, announced on Instagram that her husband went into septic shock.

 View this post on Instagram